NexPlayer/Unity-SDK/unity.md

 	This event occurs whenever there is new audio PCM data during the playback.

 	The audio buffers are floats ranging from -1.0f to 1.0f.
-Only supported on Android
+Only supported on Android.

 - **protected virtual void EventUnhandled()**